-To use Power BI embedded analytics, you need to register an Azure Active Directory (Azure AD) application in Azure.
-The Azure AD app establishes permissions for Power BI REST resources, and allows access to the Power BI REST APIs.
+To use Power BI embedded analytics, you need to register a Microsoft Entra application in Azure.
+The Microsoft Entra app establishes permissions for Power BI REST resources, and allows access to the Power BI REST APIs.

 To set up a Power BI embedded analytics environment, you need one of the following:

 Before you can register your app, decide which of the following solutions best suits your needs: